bmmoore43/Building-gene-trees/README.md

             python filter_fasta.py -fasta <fasta file>

-            other options: -dir <directory of fasta files> -bp <genes you want to remove that are shorter than this length- an interger> -save <output file name>
+            other options: -dir <directory of fasta files> -bp <genes you want to remove that are shorter than this length- an interger> -stdv <number of standard deviations for cutoff- both length over and under> -save <output file name>

   f.
 Rerun alignment and fasttree with new filtered fasta.
 Recheck tree in Dendroscope, compare to previous.
 If genes still stick out then check the alignment.
 Use Sequence Manipulation Suite (SMS) https://www.bioinformatics.org/sms2/ and the color align program to check your fasta file for weird genes.